 We were struggling with pulling 9M+ records out of our production environment, which took an 8-person team 40 hours a week.
 We got that down to 5 minutes a day, and it’s fantastic.

-A longtime computing leader sells a huge variety of products to enterprise customers across the globe.
 To track sales cycles across its teams, it uses a variety of different instances of customer relationship management (CRM) tools, including Salesforce and the on-premise solution SugarCRM.
 The company continues to have a robust and diverse product offering sold by numerous sales teams across the organization, which, in turn, generates a huge number of sales opportunities for the company to track.

 However, every sales opportunity carries a transaction log with a distinct data footprint.
 And one potential downside of being a market leader of this size means having literally millions of opportunities - and a correspondingly gigantic archive of transaction log data.

 And this sales opportunity log data is constantly changing, not just as sales representatives update contacts, stages, and other opportunity details, but also as some logs error out due to missing fields, incompatibility errors, or other technical problems - relatively minor issues in and of themselves, but potential showstoppers when taken at a scale of 9 million sales opportunities daily.
 Storing this type of data in a single, unified production database can quickly bring a server to capacity.

 Of course, the mission of the company’s business operations team wasn’t simply to maintain a huge database to house its millions of sales opportunity transaction logs.
 The company also needed to run reporting on those logs to provide visibility into its sales funnel for the purposes of budgeting and forecasting, as well as to gauge the technical health of its transaction logging process.